Skip to content

 Regulatory Updates

-KYC rules, AML directives, GDPR requirements, and financial partner specifications evolve quarterly.
+AML/CTF rules, AUSTRAC reporting requirements, Privacy Act amendments, and financial partner specifications evolve regularly.
 Each regulatory change must be translated into code, tested, and deployed.
 A team of two developers typically spends 15-20% of its capacity on regulatory maintenance -- the equivalent of a third of a full-time position.

 For a detailed methodology on quantifying these cumulative costs, see our true cost of manual validation analysis.